websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 # Portal Properties

 Configuration options are specified using *Portal Properties*, sets of name/value pairs read from properties files and environment variables on server startup.
 [Default values](https://docs.liferay.com/dxp/portal/7.2-latest/propertiesdoc/portal.properties.html) are specified in the `portal-impl.jar/portal.properties` file.

 Some properties can be changed through the user interface (UI), but others can only be changed in a properties file.
-These include connecting to a database, declaring the location of the [Liferay Home](./liferay-home.md) folder, changing how users authenticate (by screen name instead of by email address), and increasing the size limit for file uploads.
+These include connecting to a database, declaring the location of the [Liferay Home](./liferay-home.md) folder, and [changing how users authenticate](../securing-liferay/authentication-basics.md#configuring-authentication-type-using-properties) (by screen name instead of by email address).

 By convention, `portal-ext.properties` should be created in your `[Liferay Home](./liferay-home.md)` folder or `[USER_HOME]` folder to override default property values.
 You must restart DXP to apply a new or modified properties file.